mpas/hugo-multi-bootswatch/README.md

     ├── post
     |   ├── post1.md
     |   └── post2.md
-    └── page
-        ├── license.md      // this is used in the footer link
+    └── license.md      // this is used in the footer link
 ```

 Just run `hugo --theme=hugo-multi-bootswatch` to generate your site!